28 May Public Holidays in Barcelona during Summer

 For over 500 years, this has been Catalonia’s equivalent of St. Valentine’s Day.
-Men traditionally buy roses for their female loved ones and women returning the favour by offering back books.
+Men traditionally buy roses for their female loved ones and women return the favour by offering back books.
 More recently, however, these gender rules have been disregarded.
-Every street is showered in stalls for roses and books in this day.
+Every street is showered with stalls for roses and books on this day.
 Undoubtedly the most illustrious displays will be along La Rambla.

 Festival internacional de poesía: 10th – 16th of May

-Throughout these few days, the city is hosting many activities including recitals, lectures, concerts, meetings and much more to tempt your artistic taste-buds.
-These are held in Catalan, Castilian, with Galician and Basque that also make an appearance.
+Throughout these few days, the city hosts many activities including recitals, lectures, concerts, meetings and much more to tempt your artistic taste-buds.
+These are held in Catalan, Castilian, with Galician and Basque also making an appearance.

 International day of museums: 18th of May.

 This day commemorates museums worldwide, offering free entry to all.
 La Nits dels museus is a lesser known event which precedes this day and has 60 participating museums, which have free entry from 7pm to 1am on the 17th of May.